Katy on a Mission: Background

 Katy B had been working with British underground grime, garage and house record producers since the age of fifteen before debuting "Katy on a Mission" to her mainstream audience.
 The song, originally "just another dubstep track Katy was going to vocal," was written by Katy B and produced by British record producer Benga.
 In an interview with Kieran Yates of The Guardian, Katy mentioned that without Benga's beat, "Katy on a Mission" would have not been as successful.
 It was inspired by how Katy feels when she goes raving with her friends.
 Speaking to Greg Cochrane from the BBC, she explained:

 Lyrics wise, usually dubstep makes me want to write about happy, love and dancing with my girls.
 This track didn't have that feel so I wanted to write about how it feels when you go into a club and there's so much energy in a room - basically putting that into words.

 Fraser McAlpine of the BBC said that lyrically, the song has taken club bangers into their next phase by rather than being a club song about a club, it is instead a club song about how some things only make sense in a club situation.
-He further interpreted, "[The song] is about having a few relationship issues - with a DJ, no less - and how the music is the only thing that makes this sorry situation bearable.".
+He further interpreted, "[The song] is about having a few relationship issues – with a DJ, no less – and how the music is the only thing that makes this sorry situation bearable."
 Technically, the bassline has an unusual 11 beats in 12 (three bars of four).
 This 11-beat underlies the main tune, and in live performances is performed by trumpet rather than synthesizer.
 Vocally, the track has a R&B style to it.
 Katy B began developing this style at the age of thirteen in addition to being influenced by rave music and the music of Destiny's Child and Ne-Yo.
-"Katy On a Mission" was playlisted on BBC Radio 1 for nearly two months and has birthed acclaim that Katy B has become the 'female face of dubstep'.
+"Katy On a Mission" was playlisted on BBC Radio 1 for nearly two months and birthed acclaim that Katy B has become the 'female face of dubstep'.
 In response to the tag, Katy said: "It doesn't bother me if people wanna call it a dubstep song or call me a dubstep singer but I have done other stuff."
 Singing on dubstep was described by Katy as a different experience, "It can be a bit darker, and that's cool."
 Katy stated that what she loved about the song was the large amount of energy its instrumental had, deeming it as a main factor to the single's commercial success.